Maa (2025 film): Box office

-Critical response

-Filme Shilmy gave Maa 4 stars out of 5, calling the film “rich and immersive” and for “challenging what horror can be”.
-They also praised the performances, specifically Kajol and Ronit Roy, while criticising the pacing and emotional background in the first half.
+Reviews

 Bollywood Hungama gave the film 3 stars out of 5, praising the performances while criticising the visual effects, writing and the climax.

 Sana Farzeen from India Today gave the film 2.5 stars out of 5, praising the visual effects and mythology while feeling the plot was predictable and lacked depth.

 Shubhra Gupta from Indian Express gave the film 2 stars out of 5, finding the writing bland and the visual effects "nothing new."

 Saibal Chatterjee from NDTV also gave the film 2 stars out of 5, labelling it a "confused concoction" and "way too unhinged to be earth-shatteringly terrifying."

 Rahul Desai from The Hollywood Reporter India felt the villain looked like Groot from Guardians of the Galaxy, and found the film uncomfortable to watch due to its usage of horror to "legitimise the fictions of mythology."

 Rishabh Suri of Hindustan Times gave 2.5 stars out of 5 and said that "Kajol's film has all the right ingredients.
 But the makers throw all of it into a cauldron and forget to turn the heat up."

 Nishad Thaivalappil of News 18 rated 3/5 stars and writes that "As much as the film has tried to show Bengali culture and traditions, it also feels like it’s again bringing to light the kind of mumbo jumbo that’s always been doing the rounds."

 Anuj Kumar of The Hindu commented that "Low on chills and thrills, director Vishal Furia's 'Chhorii' template pays diminishing returns in Bengal."